oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 ### Prerequisites

-You need to complete the `Rolling update` module (last of the core Kubernetes labs modules).
+You need to complete the **Rolling update** module (last of the core Kubernetes labs modules).
 You can have done any of the other optional module sets.
-The `log capture for archive` module is also optional.
+The **Log capture for archive** module is also optional.

 ## Step 1: Log capture for processing and analysis